-Background Conditions
+Background conditions

-- 2.8 The connection of a particular power station shall meet the criteria set out in paragraphs 2.9 to 2.13 under the following background conditions: - 2.8.1 the active power output of the power station shall be set equal to its registered capacity; - 2.8.2 for connections to NGET's transmission system, the reactive power output of the power station shall be set to the full leading or lagging output that corresponds to an active power output equal to registered capacity, or, for the purpose of assessment of system stability and voltage control issues, that which may reasonably be expected under the conditions described in paragraph 2.8.4;
+- 2.8 The connection of a particular power station shall meet the criteria set out in paragraphs 2.9 to 2.13 under the following background conditions: - 2.8.1 the active power output of the power station shall be set equal to its registered capacity; - 2.8.2 the reactive power output of the power station shall be set to the full leading or lagging output that corresponds to an active power output equal to registered capacity, or for the purpose of assessment of system stability and voltage control issues, that which may reasonably be expected under the conditions described in paragraph 2.8.4;

-- 2.8.3 for connections to SPT's transmission system and SHETL's transmission system, the reactive power output of the power station shall be set to the full leading or lagging output that corresponds to an active power output equal to registered capacity or, for the purpose of assessment of system stability, that which may reasonably be expected under the conditions described in paragraph 2.8.5; - 2.8.3 for connections to an offshore transmission system, the reactive power output of the offshore power station/s shall normally, and unless otherwise agreed, be set to deliver zero reactive power at the offshore grid entry point with active power output equal to registered capacity; and the reactive power delivered at the interface point shall be set in accordance with the reactive requirements placed on the offshore transmission licensee set out in Section K of the STC (System Operator Transmission Owner Code); and - 2.8.4 conditions on the national electricity onshore transmission system shall be set to those which ought reasonably to be expected to arise in the course of a year of operation.
+- 2.8.3 for connections to an offshore transmission system, the reactive power output of the offshore power station/s shall normally, and unless otherwise agreed, be set to deliver zero reactive power at the offshore grid entry point with active power output equal to registered capacity; and the reactive power delivered at the interface point shall be set in accordance with the reactive requirements placed on the offshore transmission licensee set out in Section K of the STC (System Operator Transmission Owner Code); and - 2.8.4 conditions on the onshore transmission system shall be set to those which ought reasonably to be expected to arise in the course of a year of operation.
 Such conditions shall include forecast demand cycles, typical power station operating regimes and typical planned outage patterns modified where appropriate by the provisions of paragraph 2.11.

-Pre-Fault Criteria
+Pre-fault criteria